nanogiants/appcom-styleguide-ios/README.md

 Avoid macros, especially where const variables, enums, XCode snippets, or C functions may be used instead.

 Macros make the code you see different from the code the compiler sees.
 Modern C renders traditional uses of macros for constants and utility functions unnecessary.
-Macros should only be used when there is no other solution available.
+Macros must only be used when there is no other solution available.

 Where a macro is needed, use a unique name to avoid the risk of a symbol collision in the compilation unit.
 If practical, keep the scope limited by `#undefining` the macro after its use.

-Macro names should use `SHOUTY_SNAKE_CASE`—all uppercase letters with underscores between words.
+Macro names must use `SHOUTY_SNAKE_CASE`—all uppercase letters with underscores between words.
 Function-like macros may use C function naming practices.
 Do not define macros that appear to be C or Objective-C keywords.

 ```
 // good